google/trillian/examples/deployment/README.md

 For simple deployments, running in a container is an easy way to get up and running with a local database.
-To use Docker to run and interact with Trillian, start here:
+To use Docker to run and interact with Trillian, start here.

 Set a random password and bring up the services defined in the provided compose file.
-This includes a local MySQL database, a one-shot container to create the schema and the trillian server:
+This includes a local MySQL database, a one-shot container to create the schema and the trillian server.

 ```shell
 # Set a random password